 The final decision will be published in the Official Gazette.
-After publication, the parties have five days to file a Motion for Clarification, or 15 days to file an Extraordinary Appeal to the Supreme Federal Court, under very exceptional circumstances.
+After publication, the parties have five days to file a motion for clarification or 15 days to file an extraordinary appeal with the Supreme Federal Court, under very exceptional circumstances.